ODIM-Project/ODIM/README.md

 ## Deploying the Unmanaged Rack Plugin

-**Prerequisites**: Kubernetes cluster is set up and the resource aggregator is successfully deployed.
+**Prerequisites**: Kubernetes cluster is set up and the Resource Aggregator is successfully deployed.

 1. Create a directory called `plugins` on the deployment node: